cornell-ece2300/ece2300-docs/docs/ece2300-lab2-calc-fpga-report.md

-    you to enter two binary numbers using the switches. **You must determine the correct decimal values first, tell the TA what the correct decimal value should be for both addition and multiplication, and only then set the switches to confirm correct operation.**
+    you to enter two binary numbers using the switches. **You must determine the correct decimal values first, tell the TA what the correct decimal value should be for both addition and multiplication, and only then set the switches to confirm correct operation.** Your calculator must display the digits in the correct locations and perform addition by default and multiplication when the button is pressed.

 !!! success "Lab Check-Off Task 9: Turn In FPGA Board"